-DoorDash sued by deli owner alleging driver stabbed him
+Lawsuit says DoorDash negligent in hiring driver in attack

-LAS VEGAS (AP) - A Las Vegas restaurant owner who says he was stabbed by a DoorDash driver is accusing the on-demand delivery service of negligence in hiring a three-time felon with a history of violence and mental illness.
+LAS VEGAS (AP) - A Las Vegas restaurant owner who says he was stabbed last year by a DoorDash driver is suing the delivery service, claiming it was negligent in hiring a felon with a history of violence and mental illness.

-A lawsuit filed Thursday by Fabio Coppola and his wife, Heather Coppola says the alleged assailant, Mackie Lee Allen, delivered the food order after the attack.
+Fabio Coppola and his wife, Heather Coppola, say in the lawsuit filed Thursday in Nevada state court that Mackie Lee Allen went on to deliver the food order he had picked up from the restaurant at the time of the attack.

-Coppola’s attorney, Richard Schonfeld, says the case raises questions about the company’s responsibility to protect consumers and restaurant workers.
+Coppola’s attorney, Richard Schonfeld, said the case raises questions about minimum standards for protection of consumers and restaurant workers.

+“DoorDash’s flawed background check policy almost cost Mr. Coppola his life,” Schonfeld said.

+He was arrested about a week after the Oct.
+27, 2018, attack at Roma Deli Restaurant and is being held on an attempted murder charge at Clark County jail pending a preliminary hearing next month.

+Attorney Adam Gill, who represents Allen in the criminal case, said he does not represent Allen in the lawsuit.

-DoorDash representative Mattie Magdovitz declined by email to comment about the lawsuit, but says the company dismissed Allen.
+DoorDash representative Mattie Magdovitz declined to comment about the lawsuit but said the San Francisco-based company dismissed Allen for failing to follow and maintain its code of conduct.

-The 32-year-old Allen was arrested about a week after the October 2018 attack at Roma Deli Restaurant.
+“We sincerely regret that this incident fell short of the experience we strive to give our customers every day,” the company said.

+Schonfeld said in the lawsuit that Allen was a DoorDash employee, not an independent contractor.

 Sign up for Daily Newsletters